 You can do that only once the deadline has passed.

 There are a few tips for writing a follow-up email for no response-

 - Make sure they have passed the deadline

-- Remind them politely of the passed deadline
+- Remind them politely of the past deadline

-- Ask them for the update on the same in a professional manner
+- Ask them for an update on the same in a professional manner

 - Close the email with your signature

 You can also send a follow-up email when you have got a better job offer from somewhere else, in such a scenario inform the interviewer about the same and request them for the job update since you have the decision to make.